Rudra-build/uk-grade-mscs-usa/README.md

 All ideas, logic, and code were written by me.

-I did use AI to help structure and clean up the content so it reads better and is easier to understand — but the project concept and implementation are entirely my own.
+I did use AI to help structure and clean up the content so it reads better and is easier to understand, but the project concept and implementation are entirely my own.

 ---